Factors That Seem To Lead To Weak Social Skills

 Interests

 Some studies of men who were socially awkward later in life show that as kids they weren't into typically male things.
-Mainly they were unathletic and didn't like sports.
+Mainly they were unathletic and didn't like team sports.
 They also weren't into roughhousing and being physical and aggressive and competitive.
 Anyone who's been through this themselves can attest to the rift it creates between you and your classmates.

 Having too many solitary interests growing up